This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Proper Tension for Successful Embroidery

-- Consistent thread tension creates professional results.
+- Even hoop tension gives you smooth, professional results.

 How to Use a Hooping Aid for Optimal Tension